3dbeb41841bfbfcc24d55143816cf7f1/html-dom/readme.md

 Some elements do not contain content and instead are purely for decoration.
 Elements that do not contain content are written like so `<no-content-tag/>`.
 Note there is no closing tag and the slash comes before the final `>`

 1. hr
-  - horizontal rule, `<hr/>` creates a divider
+  - horizontal rule, `<hr>` creates a divider
 1. br
-  - break, `<br/>`, starts a new line in a chunk of text.
+  - break, `<br />`, starts a new line in a chunk of text.

 ---

 <br />

-## Describe what the attributes of a tag do
+## Describe what attributes do

 We can add more meaning to a tag by adding "attributes" to it.
 It looks like `<some-tag my-attribute="attribute-value"><some-tag>` or `<self-closing-tag attribute="value"/>`.
-Again, in general, we don't create our own attributes, but instead choose from predefined ones which have specific functionality depending on what tag they're attached to.
+Again, in general, we don't create our own attributes, but instead choose from predefined ones that have specific functionality depending on what tag they're attached to.

 | HTML          |  Example                              |
 |:-------------:|:------------------------------------- |